 Poor nutrition

 What you eat can also affect your brain.
-A diet high in processed foods, sugar, and unhealthy fats can lead to brain fog.
+Eating lots of processed foods, sugar, and unhealthy fats can affect how your brain works and increase brain fog.

 Dehydration